 Milne, a 72-year-old retired nurse from Perth, has hereditary hyperosmia, a condition that gives her hypersensitivity to smell.
 She discovered that she could smell Parkinson’s after noticing her husband, Les, was emitting a new, musky odor.
 When he was diagnosed with Parkinson’s many years later, she linked this change in scent to the disease.
 Les died in 2015.

-In 2012 Milne met Tilo Kunath, a neuroscientist at the University of Edinburgh in Scotland, at an event organized by the research and support charity Parkinson’s UK.
-Although skeptical at first, Kunath and his colleagues decided to put Milne’s claims to the test.
-They gave her 12 T-shirts, six from people with Parkinson’s and six from healthy individuals.
-She correctly identified the disease in all six cases—and the one T-shirt from a healthy person she categorized as having Parkinson’s belonged to someone who went on to be diagnosed with the disease less than a year later.
+In 2012 Milne met University of Edinburgh neuroscientist Tilo Kunath at an event organized by the research and support charity Parkinson’s UK.
+Though skeptical at first, Kunath and his colleagues put Milne’s claims to the test.
+They had her smell 12 T-shirts, six from people with Parkinson’s and six from nonaffected individuals.
+She correctly identified the disease in all six cases—and the one T-shirt from a healthy person she categorized as having Parkinson’s belonged to someone who was diagnosed with the disease less than a year later.

 Kunath, along with University of Manchester chemist Perdita Barran and their colleagues, subsequently used mass spectrometry to examine sebum (an oily substance found on the surface of the skin) from people diagnosed with Parkinson’s.
 They found molecular changes suggesting alterations in the metabolism of fatty molecules known as lipids.